AmsterdamUMC/AMSTEL/README.md

 # DataQualityDashboard Thresholds

-* Development only*
+*Development only*

 While the default DQD thresholds have been chosen by OHDSI community experts, they may not be appropriate for the source database.
-To change, these thresholds,
+To change, these thresholds:

 1. clone the repository: